jarecoo/practice/notes.md

     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
+* Meaning and Purpose in Life are Foundational Concepts for Happiness
+    * Derived from a strong sense of who you are (developed from self-love)
+* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
+* Experience and Memories Have Far Greater Value than Possessions and Material Goods
-* Love is a Foundational Concept for Happiness
+* Love shared with Another is a Basic Human Need
     * Compassion and Love for Yourself is Key
     * Connection is a Human Necessity that Brings Peace
     * Builds up to Altruism
     * Takes Work to Keep Healthy
     * Love People, Use Things.
 Not the other way around
     * Humans Rely Heavily on Each Other
-* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
+* Trust is Automatically Given, but Must be Earned Back at Great Cost if Lost; or, Being Kind is Default, but Create Healthy Boundaries
 * Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
-* Experience and Memories Have Far Greater Value than Possessions and Material Goods
-* A Balanced Life is a Healthy Life
-* Trust is Automatically Given, but Must be Earned Back at Great Cost if Lost; or, Being Kind is Default, but Create Healthy Boundaries
 * Enough is Preferable to More
 * Action is Better than Analysis
-* You only get one body and one life, appreciate it and care for it
+* You only get one body and one life, appreciate it and care for them
 * The Earth is the only home humanity has and it should be cared for
 * Technology is both a Powerful Ally and a Dangerous Enemy, Requires Awareness